DXHeroes/knowledge-base-content/practices/handover.md

 4. __Multi-faceted Knowledge Transfer Process:__ Knowledge transfer during handover can take place across multiple channels.
 While face-to-face communication such as over a meeting online or in real-life is the most common, channels such as video guides, resource lists, workarounds and the sharing of previous obstacles and their corresponding solutions aid the process multifold.

-## Resources For Handover And Knowledge Transfer
+## Resources for Handover and Knowledge Transfer

 - [How To Document A Proper Handover](https://www.exponentiallydigital.com/agile-handover/)
 - [Agile Handover Across Software Teams](https://www.researchgate.net/publication/256293238_Is_there_an_Agile_Handover_An_Empirical_Study_of_Documentation_and_Project_Handover_Practices_Across_Agile_Software_Teams)